-"Leismer Project 2B" means an expansion of the Leismer assets by up to 12,000 bbl/d of production capacity.
+"Leismer Project 2" means an expansion of the Leismer assets by 12,000 bbl/d of production capacity.
 This phase will increase the total facility capacity to 40,000 bbl/d.

-"Leismer Project 3" means an expansion phase of the Leismer assets by up to 40,000 bbl/d of production capacity.
+"Leismer Project 3" means an expansion phase of the Leismer assets by 40,000 bbl/d of production capacity.
 This phase will increase the total facility capacity to 80,000 bbl/d.